uccmisl/dashc/README.md

 opam upgrade         # Bring everything to the latest version possible
 ```

-Currently configure has core.v0.10.0 async.v0.10.0 (specific versions).
-So, after "opam upgrade" you might need to run "./configure" again.

 Q: After the first ./configure, the make prints something like:

 ```bash